Fabien-Morrow/RubicMetrics/README.md

 ###

+FAQ :
+* ** What is RubicMetrics ?**
+* I wanted to monitor some metrics of the Rubic project, and to share them with others.
+Goal is quite simple so I wanted it require low tech : no server, no db, etc.

+* ** Are you member of Rubic team ?**
+* No.

+* ** Why no PHP / bootstrap / jquery...**
+* I'm not dev, I'm learning HTML, js and bash while building this project.
+Also I don't like the idea to include such heavy libraries to build a page as simple as mine.

+* ** where data come from ?**
-This is personnal project.
-Just wanted to have a place to monitor theses metrics and share them.
-I'm not dev, I'm learning HTML, js and bash while building this project.
-I don't want to have a db and php for doin that too.
-Data are scrapped everyday and git pushed with a script manually launched everyday on my smartphone at 10h30UTC (haven't checked if cron can works on termux).
+* Data are scrapped everyday and git pushed with a script manually launched everyday on my smartphone at 10h30UTC (haven't checked if cron can works on termux).
 Data collected, especially historic ones may contains errors.

+* ** I've too much cubes, can I unload some of my bags on you ? **
+* 0x3af08f4Eb37F0CA8dAFA33b59f75b962F7e5cE66
 -----------------

 Notes on data consistency